Preschool & early preschool

-Limited enrollment opportunities are still available for this class year.
-Please call the Preschool office at 913-681-1906 for specific dates and classes.
-Admission policies are nondiscriminatory in regards to race, color, religion, national origin, physical handicaps, ancestry, or sex in accordance with Kansas Civil Rights Statue K.S.A.44-1009.
+Limited enrollment opportunities are still available for 2019-2020.
+Please call Paula Benefiel, the VOA Preschool Director, at 913-681-1906 for specific dates and classes.
+Admission policies are nondiscriminatory in regard to race, color, religion, national origin, physical handicaps, ancestry, or sex in accordance with Kansas Civil Rights Statue K.S.A.44-1009.
 Children are placed in classrooms on a first come, first served basis.

-At Village on Antioch Preschool we use a developmentally-appropriate/cognitive (D.A.P.) learning curriculum.
-This educational approach nurtures healthy academic growth and development, as well as age appropriate social, emotional, and physical skills.
-The key to success with the D.A.P. learning curriculum lies with your child’s full involvement in and satisfaction from the activities throughout the daily schedule.
+At Village on Antioch Preschool we use a curriculum based on developmentally appropriate practices (DAP).
+This educational approach nurtures healthy academic growth and development, as well as age-appropriate social, emotional, and physical skills.
+The key to success with the DAP curriculum lies with your child’s full involvement in and satisfaction from the activities throughout the daily schedule.

-Arrival: During this brief casual time, many important skills are developing as the children take care of their personal belongings (hanging up backpacks, coat, etc.) greet friends, observe changes in the classroom and find a place to sit with their classmates.
-Arrival times are: Preschool — 9:00 am.
+Arrival: During this brief casual time, many important skills are developing as the children put away their personal belongings, greet friends, and observe changes in the classroom.
+The arrival time for preschool is 9:00 am.

 Small Group and Planning Time: Each class divides into two small groups in order to facilitate more teacher-directed time.
 In planning, the children decide what they want to do in the work centers.

 Work Time: This is the time of day when children carry out the plans they made during Planning Time.
-The child makes choices and can move freely to each activity at their own time.
+The children make choices and can move freely to each activity at their own pace.
 The teachers aid and enhance skill development as children work with different materials.

 Clean-up: During clean-up time the children put away the materials they have used for their work.
 Shelves are marked so that children know where materials are to be placed.
 This labeling helps facilitate the clean-up process and incorporates curriculum goals, such as classification and sequencing.